 Wolfson College, Oxford

-Single ensuites with shared lounge/kitchen, in a riverside setting only a few minutes bus ride from Oxford city centre
+Single ensuites with shared lounge/kitchen, in a riverside setting of rural tranquillity, only a few minutes bus ride from Oxford city centre.

 - 20th century buildings